PackageForge/WorkerSubject/projects/worker-subject/README.md

 }
 ```

 In the main thread/browser code, call `workerSubject` without a parameter and store that as a variable.
-Then pipe off that variable to first modify all outgoing messages, then pipe to `workerOperator` passing a `Worker` object, and save that observable as a second variable.
-When sending a message, subscribe to this second variable.
+Then pipe off that variable to first modify all outgoing messages, then pipe that to `workerOperator` passing a `Worker` object, and save that observable as a second variable.
+Use the first variable to send messages, and subscribe to this second variable to recieve them.

 Example:
 ```typescript